nicholschm/theodinprojectWiki/Contributing-Guide.md

 ## How to Contribute
-1. Find a [issue tagged with "help wanted"](https://github.com/TheOdinProject/theodinproject/labels/Help%20Wanted) to work on.
-Please comment on the issue to let others know you are working on it.
+1. Find an [issue tagged with "help wanted"](https://github.com/TheOdinProject/theodinproject/labels/Help%20Wanted) to work on.
+Please comment on the issue stating what you'd like to work on it and wait to be assigned before working on it.
+If someone else is already has been assigned and there hasn't been any activity on the issue for a while please ask the assignee if they are still working on it before taking it on yourself.

 2. Install Ruby [here](https://www.theodinproject.com/courses/ruby-programming/lessons/installing-ruby-ruby-programming)